pharo-project/pharo-potentialEnhancementLogs/MenuNotes.md

 Here are some notes taken when cleaning Menu.
-More should be done.
+This is work in progress.

 Date of last moditication: 30 September 2014
 Original author: Stéphane Ducasse
 Last modifier: Stéphane Ducasse

-##menu notes

-## MenuMorph>>title: and MenuMorph>>addTitle:
+## Todo and notes

-[Done in 14122]
-MenuMorph>>title: is just a call to addTitle: and it is blurry because window defines also title:
-So I suggest to deprecate the title: methods.

 ###enablement selector